ANYbotics, Swiss company behind quadrupedal ANYmal robot, announces $20M A round – TechCrunch

 “Our current ANYmal C model features three built-in high-end Intel i7 computers that power the robot and customer-applications such as automated inspection tasks,” explained co-founder and CEO Péter Fankhauser in an email to TechCrunch.
 “The availability of smaller and more performant sensors, propelled by AR/VR and autonomous driving applications, has enabled us to equip the latest ANYmal model with 360-degree situational awareness and long-range scanning capabilities.
 Where commercially available components are not satisfactory, we invest in our proprietary technologies, which have resulted in core components such as custom motors, docking stations, and inspection payload units.”

 The most obvious application for robots like ANYmal is inspection of facilities that would normally involve a human.
 If a robot can traverse the same paths, climb stairs, open doors and so on, it can do so more frequently and regularly than its human counterparts, who tire and take breaks.
-It can also monitor and relay its surroundings in detail, using lidar and RGB cameras, among other tools.
+It also can monitor and relay its surroundings in detail, using lidar and RGB cameras, among other tools.
 Humans can then perform the more difficult (and human) work of integrating that information and making decisions based on it.
-An ANYmal at a factory, power plant, or datacenter could save costs and shoe leather.
+An ANYmal at a factory, power plant, or data center could save costs and shoe leather.

 Of course, that’s no use if the bot is fragile; fortunately, that’s not the case.